buildtesters/buildtest/docs/configuring_buildtest/command_line_interface.rst

 View buildtest configuration
 ------------------------------

-If you want to view buildtest configuration you can run the following
+If you want to view buildtest configuration you can run ``buildtest config view`` which will print content of buildtest configuration.

-.. program-output:: cat docgen/configuring/config_view.txt
+.. command-output:: buildtest config view

 ..
 Note:: ``buildtest config view`` will display contents of user buildtest settings ``~/.buildtest/config.yml`` if found, otherwise it will display the default configuration